Microsoft/azure-docs.pt-pt/articles/security-center/security-center-wdatp.md

 ---
-title: Proteção avançada contra ameaças do Microsoft defender com a central de segurança do Azure
+title: Proteção avançada contra ameaças do Microsoft defender – central de segurança do Azure
 description: Este documento apresenta a integração entre a central de segurança do Azure e a proteção avançada contra ameaças do Microsoft defender.
 services: security-center
 documentationcenter: na